 Countless Tibetan foods are waiting for you to discover.
 This article will help you prepare in advance a list of typical and traditional dishes that you must definitely try when you come to Tibet.

-I hope this list of Tibetan recipes will make your journey more enjoyable.
+I hope this list full of fascinating Tibetan dishes will make your journey more enjoyable.
 It would be deplorable if you missed any of the great dishes on this list because of a single moment of neglect while reading.
 So, please concentrate on reading it.

 Typical Savory Dishes Of Tibetan Cuisine